foraproject/isotropy-busboy/README.md

 # isotropy-busboy
 Enables using busboy (multipart parser) with ES7 async/await.
+This is influenced by co-busboy, which uses co and generators.
-For more, see Busboyhttps://github.com/mscdex/busboy/blob/master/README.md
+For more, see Busboy: https://github.com/mscdex/busboy/blob/master/README.md

 ## How To

 Multipart data can contain Fields and Files (called a 'Part').
-Files are a stream, which you can pipe to a destination.
+File data comes as a stream, which you can pipe to a destination.

 ```
 const busboy = require("isotropy-busboy");